Raise your hand if you just can’t wait until baby cold and flu season?

 This positive reinforcement rewards your baby for doing a great job.

 It also guarantees that the ending of this process is as fun and comforting for them as all of the other steps.

 Bonus Tip: Recruit Help

-Cleaning your baby’s nose doesn’t have to be stressful!
+Babies get sick.
+But cleaning your baby’s nose doesn’t have to be stressful.

-💬 Does your baby hate to have her nose cleaned?
+💬 Does your baby hate to have their nose cleaned too?
 What tips help make this easier for your family?